efnats/chiagarden/README.md

 ## Getting Started

-To get started with Chia Garden, clone the repository, and follow the instructions in each directory for setting up and configuring your Chia farm.
+To get started with ChiaGarden, clone the repository, and follow the instructions in each directory for setting up and configuring your Chia farm.

 ```bash
 git clone https://github.com/efnats/chiagarden.git